The rise in IVF success is leading to what some are calling an 'adoption crisis'

-Positive IVF results have risen over the last few years but some feel that it may have had a negative impact on adoption.
+Positive IVF results have risen over the last few years

 But is it really fair to place the blame in a drop in adoptions to couples receiving IVF?
 Mother of three Anya Sizer doesn't think so.